Girgias/php-rfcs/exit-as-function.md

 ## Backward Incompatible Changes

+The impact of this RFC is deemed to be low.

+Various types would now throw a `TypeError` instead of being cast to a string:
+- passing `resource`s to `exit()` will now throw a `TypeError`
+- passing `array`s to `exit()` will now throw a `TypeError`

-The impact of this RFC is deemed to be low as only the `T_EXIT` token will be removed because `exit` will no longer need to be parsed specially by the lexer.
+The `T_EXIT` token will be removed because `exit` will no longer need to be parsed specially by the lexer.

-As most PHP libraries that deal on an AST level use Nikita Popov's `php-parser` which creates its own AST, this should have minimal impact on userland.
+As most PHP libraries that deal on an AST level use Nikita Popov's `php-parser` which creates its own AST, this should have minimal impact on userland tooling.

-Projects that directly use the tokenizer extensions, like Exakat, will need some straight forward adaptation.
+Projects that directly use the tokenizer extensions, like Exakat, will need some straight-forward adaptation.

+## Future scope

+These are ideas for future proposals that are *not* part of this RFC:

+- Deprecate using `exit` as a "constant"
+- Execute `finally` blocks for `exit`s

 ## Version